wix-playground/stylable-components/specs/selectionlist.md

 ItemRenderer must put `data-value` attribute on the root node of any selectable item.
 Items without the `data-value` attribute will be displayed, but won't be selectable.

+`item` is an object created by remapping the original SelectionItem using `dataSchema`.
+Therefore, the `item` object has always consistent structure, regardless of the structure of the `dataSource.`

+If the original SelectionItemn was string, the resulting `item` object will put this value into the `id` and `displayText` fields.

 ## DefaultItemRenderer

 If the item doesn't have the `id` field, it is rendered without the `data-value`.